Panzerschrek/U-00DC-Sprache/source/docs/en/compiler.rst

 If ``--prevent-imports-outside-given-directories`` option is specified, an error is generated if an imported or an embedded file is located outside provided include or source directories.

 ``--allow-unused-names`` option allows unused names - local variables, functions, class fields, etc.
-If this option is not specified, an error is generated if a symbol isn't used.
+If this option is not specified, an error is generated if a name isn't used.

 ``--halt-mode`` option controls behavior of language ``halt`` operator.
 ``trap`` value (default) means using ``llvm.trap`` instruction for ``halt``.